|Memorial Day Events 2019|

 The parade will begin at noon on Monday.
 Any veterans wishing to march should be at the Church on the Hill by 11:45.
 Veterans who may need a ride can contact Sean Ward at 413-822-4343.

-The parade sponsored by the Lenox Dale Fire Company will begin at 8 a.m.
-Veterans Memorial Park on Walker Street and will proceed to St. Vincent de Paul Church for a Mass conducted by the Rev. Msgr.
+The parade sponsored by the Lenox Dale Fire Company will begin at 8 a.m. at Veterans Memorial Park on Walker Street and will proceed to St. Vincent de Paul Church for a Mass conducted by the Rev. Msgr.
 John Bonzagni, pastor, for deceased and living veterans at 8:30.
 The parade will then continue through the village back to the park, where concluding services will be held.

-Parade starts promptly at 9:30 at the American Legion and marches to the Veterans Memorial, where the ceremony will take place.
+Parade starts promptly at 9:30 on Monday at the American Legion and marches to the Veterans Memorial, where the ceremony will take place.
 In the event of rain, the ceremony will be moved to the American Legion.